Sector Mean Reversion on Swiss Stocks (SIX): 4.62% CAGR, +2.31% vs SMI

 Notable Years

 2000: +19.87%.
-The strategy outperformed SPY by +30.37%.
-This was one of only two years where the Swiss rotation signal worked well.
-The tech-heavy S&P 500 fell -10.5% while Swiss defensive sectors held.
+The strategy outperformed the SMI by +30.37%.
+The tech-heavy indices fell sharply while Swiss defensive sectors held.
 Early outperformance gave the strategy a good start.

 2005: +41.34%.
-The best absolute year in the dataset. +34.17% excess over SPY as the strategy caught a global industrial cycle upturn.
+The best absolute year in the dataset. +34.17% excess over the SMI as the strategy caught a global industrial cycle upturn.
 Basic Materials and Consumer Cyclical both recovered from prior underperformance.
 This is what the strategy looks like when it works.

 Full Annual Returns